Cosmeak/iim-master-2/README.md

 Since i'm using Nix as my package manager, this project is also managed by it.

-So you can retrieve a `flake.nix` containing all information needed to have a functional installation for this project using only.
+So you can retrieve a `flake.nix` containing all information needed to have a functional installation for this project.

 ### Prerequisites